ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Mounting the {{site.data.keyword.filestorage_short}} share
 {: #mountRHEL}

 The example is based on RHEL 7.
-The steps can be adjusted for other Linux&reg; distributions according to the operating system's (OS) vendor documentation.
+The steps can be adjusted for other Linux&reg; distributions according to the operating system's (OS) vendor Documentation.
 {: tip}

 1. Install the required tools.